openshift/enhancements/enhancements/insights/insights-runtime-extractor.md

 ##### Reducing Attack Surface Area through Modular Process Design

 Splitting the inspection logic into multiple plugins/modules not only allows for extensibility but also provides for the ability to partition critical privilege requiring code from code which requires only point in time access to a specific container.
-Following this approach, privileged actions can be limited to a thin coordinator process, with the bulk of logic executed as a forked downgraded process limited to the same access afforded the inspected container target.
+Following this approach, privileged actions can be limited to a thin coordinator process in the `extractor` component, with the bulk of logic executed as a forked downgraded process limited to the same access afforded the inspected container target.
 Additionally, limiting the lifespan of the downgraded logic’s process to a per-container execution basis mitigates potential attacks where a rogue container corrupts the inspection logic to modify or gain access to a second victim container.

 ##### Thin Privileged Coordinator Process